lecardozo/nyctf/README.md

 #### Batch
 For batch inference you can use the `mlcli spark-inference` command.

-DISCLAIMER: This command assumes you have a configured AWS account, a bucket for artifacts and a role with permissions for creating/destroying EMR clusters, for reading/writing data for the required buckets.
+**DISCLAIMER:** This command assumes you have a configured AWS account, a bucket for artifacts and a role with permissions for creating/destroying EMR clusters, reading/writing data for the required buckets.

 This command will:
 - Package the model and send it somewhere we can access from EMR